Thavil

-A thavil (Tamil:தவில்) or tavil is a barrel-shaped percussion instrument from Tamil Nadu.
+A thavil (Tamil:தவில்) or tavil is a barrel-shaped percussion instrument from Tamil Nadu also called Natuva molam in Eelam.
 It is also widely used in other South Indian states (Andhra Pradesh, Karnataka, Kerala, Telangana) as well as in the North and East of Sri Lanka (in the Tamil majority area called Tamil Eelam).
 It is used in temple, folk and Carnatic music, often accompanying the nadaswaram.
 The thavil and the nadaswaram are essential components of traditional festivals and ceremonies in South India.

 In folk music contexts, a pair of wider, slimmer sticks are sometimes used.
 In Tamil Filmi songs, thavils are mostly used.
-Notable movies: "Thillaanaa Mohanambal", "Paruthiveeran", "Karagattakaran", "Sarvam Thaala Mayam".
+Notable movies: Thillaanaa Mohanambal, Paruthiveeran, Karagattakaran.